 \section{Abstract}

 Modern neural models trained on textual data rely on pre-trained representations that emerge without direct supervision.
-As the use of these representations in real-world applications increases, our inability to control their content becomes a pressing problem.
-This paper formulates the problem of identifying and erasing a linear subspace that corresponds to a given concept in order to prevent linear predictors from recovering the concept.
-Our formulation consists of a constrained, linear minimax game.
-We consider different concept-identification objectives, modeled after several tasks such as classification and regression.
-We derive a closed-form solution for certain objectives, and propose a convex relaxation, \method\,, that works well for others.
-When evaluated in the context of binary gender removal, our method recovers a low-dimensional subspace whose removal mitigates bias as measured by intrinsic and extrinsic evaluation.
-We show that the method---despite being linear---is highly expressive, effectively mitigating bias in deep nonlinear classifiers while maintaining tractability and interpretability.
+As these representations are increasingly being used in real-world applications, the inability to \emph{control} their content becomes an increasingly important problem.
+We formulate the problem of identifying and erasing a linear subspace that corresponds to a given concept, in order to prevent linear predictors from recovering the concept.
+We model this problem as a constrained, linear maximin game, and show that existing solutions are generally not optimal for this task.
+We derive a closed-form solution for certain objectives, and propose a convex relaxation, \method, that works well for others.
+When evaluated in the context of binary gender removal, the method recovers a low-dimensional subspace whose removal mitigates bias by intrinsic and extrinsic evaluation.
+We show that the method is highly expressive, effectively mitigating bias in deep nonlinear classifiers while maintaining tractability and interpretability.